deckgo/starter-kit/README.md

 ## Talks

-A collection of talks where DeckDecoGo was used as support:
+A collection of talks where DeckDecoGo was used:

 | Title                      | Author and repo   | Available online          |
 | -------------------------- |:-----------------:| ---------------:|
 | Ionic v4, web components, shadow dom and beyond | [Peterpeterparker](https://github.com/peterpeterparker/ionicv4-and-beyond) |  |

+### Send me your talks

+If you would publish online a talk you would have built with DeckDeckGo, reach me out, I would be super duper happy to list these ❤️

 ## Backstory